Singapore Prime Minister publicly denounced by siblings

 While the elder Lee was lauded for his economic accomplishments, he also created a Singapore bound by stringent laws and regulations that dictated most, if not all, aspects of society -- including media and political freedoms, censorship and even the selling of chewing gum.

-Lee Kuan Yew, who is credited with turning Singapore from a resource-poor colonial trading post into one of the world's most successful economies, died in 2015.
-He served as leader from 1959 to 1990, making him the longest-serving Prime Minister in history.

-The younger Lee became the country's third prime minister in 2004.
-He most recently won reelection in a landslide in 2015.
+The younger Lee became the country's third prime minister in 2004 and most recently won reelection by a landslide in 2015.

 "Nobody ever doubted that Lee Kuan Yew always held the best interests of Singapore and Singaporeans at heart.
 He was authentic and spoke his mind.
 The same cannot be said for our brother, Lee Hsien Loong and his wife, Ho Ching," the joint statement reads.